Sessions by Demand

 PRESENTED BY: CHRYS DEAN, Senior Instructional Designer, Teaching and Learning Commons

-This session provides accessibility information for building online courses.
-It focuses on accessibility requirements we need to be aware of when preparing course materials and on ways to accommodate common accessibility challenges.
+This session provides an overview of accessibility information for building online courses.
+It focuses on accessibility requirements and resources available to help instructors.

 Request Accessibility in Advance Session